cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/requestPoolManager.md

 ```

 ### Usage
+In your custom `imageLoader` or `volumeLoader`, to properly use the
-You will need to define a *sendRequest* function to make an load image request.
+poolManagers inside cornerstone, you need to define a `sendRequest` function to make an load image request.

 ```js